 We understand graduate education is an investment in your future and how to fund your graduate education is of the greatest importance to you.
 The two most common funding opportunities available to graduate students are the Graduate Research Assistantship and the Graduate Teaching Assistantship.
+A graduate assistantship provides financial support for a graduate student for a set period of time during which the student is expected to pursue activities towards the advanced degree.

 Awarding of all assistantships is handled by the academic departments in conjunction with the admissions review process.
 There are no additional requirements beyond what the department’s outline in their admissions criteria.
 However, funding is limited so it is very important for students to get their completed applications in by the deadlines the departments post for full consideration.
 Eligibility is limited to students admitted for a specific graduate degree program; non-degree students are not eligible.
+A graduate assistant must be enrolled for credit during the fall and spring semesters.

 Graduate Research Assistantship